JanSnieg/ModelowanieFizyczne/README.md

 ### ofApp.cpp

-In method spamParticle I'm creating object from Particle class and pushing it to vector.
+In method spamParticle I create object from Particle class and push it to vector.
 Then I use it to spam particles in ofApp::update(), to be sure that fire will keep burning.
-Next I'm going throught every object in vector and updating its variables.
+Next I'm going through every object in vector and updating its variables.
-Finally I'm deleteing particles that are burned out.
+Finally I'm deleting particles that are burned out.

 ```
 void ofApp::update()